ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

-   As Sphinx generates HTML output in the library's ``../doc/_build/html`` directory, Anaconda Powershell displays any errors and warnings for unexpected indentations, bad target locations for links, missing files, and extra files included in the repository but not referenced by any ``index.rst`` file.
+   As Sphinx generates HTML output in the library's ``../doc/_build/html`` directory, Anaconda PowerShell displays any errors and warnings for unexpected indentations, bad target locations for links, missing files, and extra files included in the repository but not referenced by any ``index.rst`` file.